Use your keyboard arrow keys to navigate

 Libraries that take part in the PLEN project can access benchmark evaluation results from all participating libraries.
 Benchmarks give context to libraries, to help them understand how their impact compares with the average from the group, and to set targets for achieving improvements to their outcome results that will lift them above the network average.

 The below chart shows the average dimension results achieved for City Library, compared to the benchmark interquartile range of other libraries in the PLEN program.
-Results that sit within the range are be considered a ‘benchmark’ result, with anything above the range considered to be exceptional.
+Results that sit within the range are considered a ‘benchmark’ result, with anything above the range considered to be exceptional.

 Loading...